 - WS30027 Please select only certificates for a single owner. - WS30028 At least one certificate must be selected. - WS30029 Certificate to recover {Object ID} is not a valid certificate. - WS30030 Certificate to recover {0} is not archived. - WS30032 Certificates cannot be recovered for the selected card profile. - WS30033 The certificates selected have conflicting recovery storage types.
-A request cannot include certificates that require both software only and hardware only policies. - WS30034 The certificates selected have conflicting recovery storage types. - WS30036 Device is not at valid status for recovery.
+A request cannot include certificates that require both software only and hardware only policies. - WS30034 At least one of the certificates selected has a storage policy that is not compatible with the selected device or credential profile.
+For example, a certificate with storage policy of Hardware cannot be recovered as a software certificate.
+If the storage policy is Software it cannot be recovered to a hardware device such as a smartcard or security key. - WS30036 Device is not at valid status for recovery. - WS30037 All selected certificates must be unique. - WS30038 The selected device does not support the recovery of this number of archived certificates.